denise-df/The-Librarian-from-Alexandria---804611/README.md

 In order to address the classification of ancient fonts, we explored and compared different neural network architectures: a custom-built Convolutional Neural Network (CNN) and two pretrained models: ResNet18 and MobileNetV2.
 With these architectures we progressively improved the performance.

 Custom CNN – Baseline Architecture:
 We first designed a simple yet effective Convolutional Neural Network to serve as a baseline.
-This model was trained from scratch and allowed us to test the full data pipeline—including preprocessing and augmentation—under controlled conditions.

 *Custom CNN (Baseline)*:
 Our starting point was a simple Convolutional Neural Network composed of:
 - 4 convolutional blocks, each with Batch Normalization, ReLU activation, MaxPooling, and Dropout
 - 2 fully connected layers followed by a Softmax classifier for 11 font classes

-This model helped validate our pipeline, but performance plateaued below 50% accuracy.

 &nbsp;